nysbc/appion-protomo/README.md

 Your ip address may vary depending on your Docker distribution.

 # Example
 Make sure your container is running via the ```./run.sh``` script.

+First, navigate to your web portal at something like ```192.168.99.100/myamiweb``` Select `Project DB`
+Select `Add a new project`
+Fill in the form for your project and click `add` Select `View Projects`
+Select the link on the name of your newly created project (NOT the pencil-editing icon) Select `create processing db`
+Select `upload images to new session`

+On the next page,
+Click the dropdown for `Images grouped by` and select `tiltseries` Enter a description for `Session Description`
+Enter the number of images in each tilt series (this value is shown as `Number of tilt-images: # ` in the protomo2aligner.py output)
+Enter the tilt info parameter file path in the field `Tilt info path:` (from the protomo2aligner.py output) Select `Just show command` at the bottom of the page

+On the next page, copy the entire imageloader.py command Next, either execute
+`./exec.sh` OR
+VNC to `vnc://192.168.99.100:5901` with password `appion-protomo` Paste the command to a terminal prompt and hit enter Wait for imageuploader.py  to finish processing
+...
+...
+When imageuploader.py is finished processing, navigate to 192.168.99.100/myamiweb Select `Image Viewer`
+Make sure your project is selected in the dropdown (you should now see images in the image viewer panel Click `processing` at the top

+...
+...
+...

 From inside the appion-protomo directory (on the host machine, not inside the container), execute the command:

 ```wget http://<TILTSERIESDOWNLOADLINKHERE>